 Becoming the Bride of Jesus

 How can the Bride return to a life of harlotry?
 She has all the protection and love that comes from a legal intimate relationship with the One who has saved her from herself.
-She has become the Bride, and she has nowhere else to turn but Jesus; and she does not want to go anywhere else because she has discovered He is enough.
+She has become the Bride, and she has nowhere else to turn but Jesus; and she does not want to go anywhere else because she has discovered He is perfection.

 The core of the disciple’s life is to walk away from the delicious lies of ‘self’ and to turn instead to the solid foundation of love, commitment and loyalty to Jesus.
 This is the true path of becoming part of the Eternal Bride.
 She learns in the wilderness that renouncing ‘self’ and following God will bring her into a legal, protected relationship with Jesus; spiritual marriage.
 Her choice in this life will be her crown of glory.
 We urge you today to renounce spiritual adultery with your ‘self’ nature and turn instead to the One who gave up all for you.
 Jesus is looking for His faithful Bride.